em1png/JS-Quizzes/README.md

 ## Description

-This project leverages React.js for dynamic UI, TypeScript for type-safe development, and React Router for seamless navigation.
-The application harnesses the power of TanStack Query for efficient data fetching, Appwrite for backend services, and Tailwind CSS for responsive styling.
-Additionally, Radix UI enhances the user experience, while Vite ensures a fast and optimized development environment.
+This project uses React.js for dynamic UI, TypeScript for type-safe development, and React Router for seamless navigation.
+It efficiently fetches data with TanStack Query, relies on Appwrite for backend services, and applies Tailwind CSS for responsive styling.
+Radix UI enhances the user experience, and Vite ensures a fast and optimized development environment.

 > [Vercel](https://js-quizzes.vercel.app/).